The R2Bucket bindings to use

 }

-options: TOptions for the list operation
+Optionaloptions: TOptions for the list operation

-An object with an array of files
+An object with an array of files and an optional cursor property

 Remove the file with the given key from storage.